-i.
+ii.
 Workplan (Narrative: 10-Page Maximum, Supporting Tables and Appendices: No Page Limit)

-Describe the Proposer's approach to providing services listed in the Scope of Work, detailing any outstanding features, qualifications and experience.
-Include any tasks, milestones and/or sub-deliverables that will guide implementation of all deliverables.
+Describe the Proposer's approach to providing services listed in the Scope of Work, highlighting any outstanding features.
+Include any tasks, milestones and/or subdeliverables that will guide implementation of all deliverables.